seanmtracey/PPE-Visor-Fabrication-Instructions/README.md

 Click the "To Settings" button at the bottom right corner (highlighted in orange) of the AutoMaker software to go through to the final configuration steps of our print.

-We don't a fine resolution print for the mask, so we'll use the preset options for the corsest print.
-This will take ~90 minutes to print one mask.
+We don't a fine resolution print for the visor, so we'll use the preset options for the corsest print.
+This will take ~90 minutes to print one visor.

 ![](images/5.png)